Music of Burundi

 Burundi is a Central African nation that is closely linked with Rwanda, geographically, historically and culturally.
 The drum such as the karyenda is one of central importance.
 Internationally, the country has produced the music group Royal Drummers of Burundi.

 Burundian-Belgian musicians like Éric Baranyanka from the Burundese royal family, Ciza Muhirwa and, especially, Khadja Nin, have more recently gained prominence.
 Since the music is from the mind and soul, it mainly expresses what the people in Burundi feel and what they think when they beat the drums.

+Instruments

 One feature of Burundian men's folk songs is the presence of an inanga, a type of stringed zither.

+Burundian women greet each other in an interlocking rhythmic vocal form called akazehe.